Stage 2 (Intermediate) Pain Training

 If I enjoy my Stage 2 Pain Training, what comes next?

-Whilst not an essential requirement for a career in Pain Medicine, the post-nominals attained are widely respected as the mark of a true specialist.
+You might even find that it inspires you to undertake a SIA in Pain Medicine for an indicative 12 month period and consider a career with an interest in Pain Medicine.
+The SIA in Pain Medicine grants you eligibility to take the FFPMRCA Examination leading to Fellowship of the Faculty.
+Whilst not an essential requirement for a career in Pain Medicine, the post-nominals attained are widely respected as the mark of a true specialist and is an essential component for the GMC's Credential in Specialist Pain Medicine.
 Feedback from trainees is very positive, with the exam viewed as a fair test of the knowledge required to practice Pain Medicine.

 Ready to take the next step?